Jrod7938/Jrod7938/README.md

 ## About Me

 Hey there!
-I'm Jancarlos Rodriguez, widely recognized in the coding community as JR. I have a Bachelor's degree in Computer Science and am currently enrolled in the **Microsoft Software and Systems Academy (MSSA) Cloud Application Development** program.
+I'm Jancarlos Rodriguez, widely recognized in the coding community as JR. I have a **Bachelor's degree in Computer Science** and am a graduate of the **Microsoft Software and Systems Academy (MSSA) Cloud Application Development** program.

 ## Interests